vlandham/captain_z/out/captain_z.ebook.md

 "Not now, ye meat head," the captain said.
 "We're after the intruder."

-The pirates had stopped running to help those that had fallen back on their feet.
+The pirates had stopped running toward the boats to help those that had fallen back on their feet.
 Sally Snake Eye stood there with a confused look on her face.

-"But captain, why was our intruder… intruden?"
+"But captain, why was our intruder… uh, intruden?"
 She asked.

 It was a good question.
 Captain Spears just stood there scratching his beard.
 His red eye now a pale purple hue.
 Truth be told, he didn't know what Captain Zephyr had been doing on his ship.
-With all the commotion, he had forgotten to think.
+With all the commotion, he had forgotten to ask.

 But thinking now, he knew that her being there was certainly nothing but trouble for him.
 But what kind of trouble, exactly?